dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-kestra.md

 ## Building Data Pipelines with `dlt`

-**`dlt`** is an open-source Python library that allows you to declaratively load data sources into well-structured tables or datasets through automatic schema inference and evolution.
-It simplifies building data pipelines by providing functionality to support the entire extract and load process.
+**`dlt`** is an open-source Python library that allows you to declaratively load data sources into well-structured tables or datasets.
+It does this through automatic schema inference and evolution.
+The library simplifies building data pipeline by providing functionality to support the entire extract and load process.

 ### How does `dlt` integrate with Kestra for pipeline orchestration?

 To illustrate setting up a pipeline in Kestra, we’ll be using the following example:
 [From Inbox to Insights AI-Enhanced Email Analysis with dlt and Kestra.](https://kestra.io/blogs/2023-12-04-dlt-kestra-usage)

-It demonstrates automating a workflow to load data from Gmail to BigQuery using the `dlt`, complemented by AI-driven summarization and sentiment analysis.
+The example demonstrates automating a workflow to load data from Gmail to BigQuery using the `dlt`, complemented by AI-driven summarization and sentiment analysis.
 You can refer to the project's github repo by clicking [here.](https://github.com/dlt-hub/dlt-kestra-demo)